SeaForeEx/coffee-chat-tracker/README.md

 **Both servers run simultaneously on different ports.** The Next.js frontend (port 3000) makes API requests to the Django backend (port 8000).

+**Verify setup:** You should see the Django rocket at http://localhost:8000 and the Next.js welcome page at http://localhost:3000.

 ---

 ## Common Commands